On the derived category of the Iwahori-Hecke algebra

 The morphism on the right hand side is the embedding given by equipping a quasi-coherent sheaf with the trivial $\check T$-action.
 Obviously $\check T$-equivariant sheaves with non-trivial $\check T$-action are not in the essential image.

-There is also a second obstruction for essential surjectivity.
+There is also a second obstruction for essential surjectivity for general $G$ (i.e.~$G$ is not assumed to be a torus).
 Let $[\phi,N]$ be an L-parameter such that $\phi$ is semi-simple but not regular semi-simple.
-Then (using the notation of (b)) the structure sheaf of the closed substack of pairs $(\phi',N')$ where $\phi'$ is (pointwise) semi-simple should not be in the essential image of the functor $R_G$.
+Then (using the notation of (b) and its footnote) the structure sheaf of the closed substack of pairs $(\phi',N')$ where $\phi'$ is (pointwise) semi-simple should not be in the essential image of the functor $R_G$.

+Following Fargues-Scholze \cite{FS} and Zhu \cite[4.6]{Zhu}, the failure of essential surjectivity should be fixed by replacing the category of smooth representations by a larger category.

 (d) Finally we point out that in the conjecture it is necessary to pass to derived categories.
 Heuristically this can be explained by the fact that flat morphisms on the representation theory side correspond to non-flat morphisms on the side of stacks: for example $\Hcal_G$ is flat over its center, whereas the canonical morphism is not flat (as it maps some irreducible components to proper closed subschemes of $\check T/W$).
 Moreover, we will see below that in the case of ${\rm GL}_n(F)$ the trivial representation will be mapped to a complex concentrated in cohomological degree $1-n$, see Remark \ref{remimageofLL} below.
 Hence, without passing to derived categories, the functor can not be fully faithful.
 The canonical t-structures on the source (respectively target) should correspond to an exotic t-structure on the other side.
 However, we have no idea how this t-structure could be described intrinsically.
 Moreover, the formulation of the conjecture needs the passage to derived schemes respectively derived stacks: as parabolic induction is transitive (in the sense that $(\ref{compoofinduction})$ is an isomorphism), the base change morphism $(\ref{compoinductionGalois})$ has to be an isomorphism as well.
 However, in the world of classical schemes the corresponding cartesian diagram is not Tor-independent in general. \end{rem}